mincrmatt12/elan-spi-fingerprint/README.md

 If the prototype works, you can try using the libfprint driver.
 Make sure you build it with `-D drivers=all`.

-**NOTE: the old branches `elan-spi` and `elan-spi-s530fn` are going to get phased out in favour of `elan-spi-new`.** `elan-spi-new` should theoretically be working for _all_ the devices that work on the prototype, but due to some upstream nonsense in libfprint (which will probably be resolved very soon) requires manual tweaking to test.
+**NOTE: the old branches `elan-spi` and `elan-spi-s530fn` are going to get phased out in favour of `elan-spi-new`.** `elan-spi-new` should theoretically be working for _all_ the devices that work on the prototype.
 If you want to try it (and in theory it'll work better since it does stuff like scaling the output image) see the comments [here](https://github.com/mincrmatt12/libfprint/issues/1#issuecomment-813842140)

 ## Prototype